Shadowrithik/E_commerce_follow-along/README.md

 ### 4. Role of Authentication in Web Applications
 - Discover how authentication ensures secure access to sensitive resources.
 - Implement user authentication features, including registration, login, and access control.
+## **Milestone 2: Project Setup and Login Page**

+### What was achieved:
+- **Backend Setup:**
+  - Used Node.js and Express to create a backend server.
+  - Configured the server to listen on a designated port.
+  - Integrated MongoDB for efficient data storage.
+  - Verified the connection between the server and MongoDB.

+- **Login Page Development:**
+  - Designed the login page UI.
+  - Connected the frontend with the backend to handle user login requests.
+  - Set up form validation and error handling for login inputs.

+- **Backend Enhancements:**
+  - Created a `User` model for managing user data.
+  - Developed a `UserController` for handling login functionality.
+  - Integrated **Multer** for file uploads to manage user-related file storage.

+---

+## **Milestone 3: Product Page and Database Integration**

+### What will be achieved:
+- Build the product listing page.
+- Connect the product page with the MongoDB database to fetch and display product data dynamically.
+- Create a `Product` model for storing and managing product information.
+- Develop routes to handle:
+  - Fetching all products.
+  - Adding new products.
+  - Deleting or editing products.

+---

+## **Milestone 4: Checkout and Deployment**

+### What will be achieved:
+- Implement a fully functional checkout system:
+  - Shopping cart functionality.
+  - Order summary and confirmation.
+  - Payment gateway integration (e.g., Stripe or PayPal).
+- Test the end-to-end application.
+- Deploy the application to a hosting platform (e.g., Vercel, Netlify, or Heroku).
+- Ensure the project is production-ready with all dependencies and configurations finalized.

+### Milestone 5: Creating the Signup Page
+#### In this milestone, we focused on developing the signup page to enable users to create an account within the application.
+Key achievements include: Signup Page Implementation: Developed the Signup.jsx component with a user-friendly interface for account registration.
+Included form fields for user details such as name, email, and password.
+Form Validation: Added client-side validation logic to ensure proper input formatting and error messages for invalid entries.
+Integration with Routing: Configured navigation to and from the signup page using React Router for seamless user flow.
+Styling: Enhanced the design of the signup page to align with the application's overall styling for a consistent user experience.
+Code Organization: Refactored the code into reusable components where possible to promote cleaner and more maintainable code.
+This milestone enhances the user experience by allowing new users to register, paving the way for further integration with back-end user authentication systems.